 After living his childhood years in great comfort and prosperity, S.N.
-Goenka went to work for his family’s business in 1940, at just-16 years-old, with lofty aspirations of creating a lavish lifestyle built upon legendary levels of professional success.
-By the time he was 31, Goenka would seemingly be well on his was as he’d already risen to become one of Burma’s most distinguished businessmen.
+Goenka went to work for his family’s business in 1940, at just 16 years old, with lofty aspirations of creating a lavish lifestyle built upon legendary levels of professional success.
+By the time he was 31, Goenka would seemingly be well on his way as he’d already risen to become one of Burma’s most distinguished businessmen.
 While his external success, which was easily recognized by the positions he held at some of the most important business organizations in Burma, was enviable to outsiders, Goenka himself struggled to deal with his ballooning ego and fits of rage.
 Reflecting on this time period in a 2010 interview, Goenka recalled:

 At a very young age, I became a successful businessman.
 In Burma, I became president of the chamber of commerce.
 I became egotistic.
 I would beat my children mercilessly.
 I had always topped my class in school.
 If my children got bad marks, I would beat them.”

 In addition to these bothersome feelings of egotistical pride and unsympathetic anger, S.N.
 Goenka’s relentless drive to improve his professional status was taking a toll on his physical health.
 The stress of his self-absorbed lifestyle was so bad, in fact, that the migraine headaches he’d dealt with for much of his adult life progressed to the point where he was unable to work at optimal levels.
 Moreover, although his substantial wealth afforded him the opportunity to consult with numerous world-class doctors, his persisting headaches lead to a dependency on medication and a deeper dissatisfaction with life.
-It was at this point, when he was desperate for a solution, when Goenka sought out the Burmese Vipassana Meditation teacher Sayagya U Ba Khin upon hearing that the practice may offer him relief.
+It was at this point that Goenka became desperate for a solution and sought out the Burmese Vipassana Meditation teacher Sayagya U Ba Khin upon hearing that the practice may offer him relief.

 In 10 days, the migraine I had for 20 years was gone.
 I did not need the morphine I had been taking for 10 years anymore.
 But the big achievement was that my anger was gone, and my ego became less.”